-The former leader of Mexico’s powerful SNTE teachers union is facing a new trial on tax charges after the judge handling the case refused to accept evidence presented by defense attorneys, judicial officials said.
+The former leader of Mexico’s powerful SNTE teachers union is being prosecuted for tax fraud, Mexican judicial officials said.

-The former union leader faces criminal conspiracy and money laundering charges in a separate case.
+The former union boss faces tax, criminal conspiracy and money laundering charges, the federal Attorney General’s Office said.

 Gordillo, who ran the SNTE for more than two decades, was arrested on Feb.
-26 on a warrant issued by a judge at the request of the federal Attorney General’s office.
+26 on a warrant issued by a judge at the request of the federal AG’s office.